-Christmas is a magical time for children, and getting the best out of London in the run up to Christmas makes it just as much fun for the adults too.
+Christmas is a magical time for children, and getting the best out of London in the run up to Christmas makes the festive activities as much fun for the adults too.
 No Christmas is complete without a trawl around London’s best festive hangouts.
 It’s a joy to see the awe in your children’s faces when they marvel at Selfridges window displays, take in the Christmas tree at Trafalgar Square, or whizz around the ice rink at the Natural History Museum.

 Whether you live in London or you’re just visiting for the day, having a plan is definitely worthwhile.
 London’s bigger than you think.
 Taking in two or three attractions in one day can be exhausting, especially if you’re trekking across the metropolis to get from one place to another.
 Do your research and pick the top two places or events you’d like to visit.
 Don’t try to pack too much in.
 If you’re schedule is too tight, it’s easy for the fun to get sucked out of the day.